LacsapOV/Atlantic-Loria-Modbus/README.md

 It also describes how to make a connection to the Modbus interface.
 Including wiring and connection settings.

 ## Protocol
 The Atlantic Loria Heat Pump uses the Modbus RTU protocol through a rs485 serial interface.
 All public functions 0x1, 0x2, 0x3 and 0x4 return empty responses.
-Only proprietary function x41 is implemented.
+Only proprietary function x41 and x42 are implemented.
 (Keep in mind most Modbus tools don't support functions other than 0x1 through 0x4)

 Registers are divided into two files.
 A file with mapped registers and a file with unmapped registers.
 Please update accordingly.
 - mapped.txt